archaicvirus/Pic-2-Tic/README.md

 ![sprite_data_example_github](https://user-images.githubusercontent.com/25288625/227044658-81c94e91-8593-4e9a-a7a3-2b83bdaaf24f.PNG)

 ## Output
 - Paste the sprite data between the two `<SPRITES> </SPRITES>` tags in your TIC-80 file, and reload your file to see the converted sprites.
-You can also paste in between `<MAP> </MAP>` if you want to use them as map tiles.
+You can also paste in between `<TILES> </TILES>` if you want to use them as map tiles.

 ![image](https://user-images.githubusercontent.com/25288625/227029707-522adcec-e08e-4416-926e-c6abdc1f8434.png)